 - think about and plan how you can get access to food and other supplies such as medications that you will need during this period

-- ask friends or family to drop off anything you need or order supplies online, if possible.
-Make sure any deliveries are left outside your home for you to collect
+- ask friends or family to drop off anything you need or order supplies online if possible, and make sure any deliveries are left outside your home for you to collect

 - make sure that you keep in touch with friends and family over the phone or through social media